WHERE WE SERVE

 France – Church Planting & Evangelism - John Hugh & Linda Tate

-Philippines – World Venture – James & Brittany Riggins
+Philippines – Evangelism, Training and Mentoring – James & Brittany Riggins, World Venture

 MISSION TRIP FAQs